trashpanda-ai/Sentiment-Analysis-LNP-/AlgoTrading/README.md

 5. Common Strategies and how to apply them (Momentum and Pairs Trading)
 6. Backtesting

     8a.
-Biases: Overfitting, Look-Ahead and Survivorship,
+Biases: Overfitting, Look-Ahead and Survivorship

     8b.
-Transaction Costs: Commission, Slippage and Market Impact 8c.
+Transaction Costs: Commission, Slippage and Market Impact

+    8c.
 Performance: Returns, Risk and Drawdown

 7. Portfolio Strategy - Risk and Money Management
 8. Outlook for Part II: Derivatives, Deep Learning and Sentiment Analysis
 9. Interesting Sources for a Stream of Information and novel Strategies